 - There is no secret recipe or one right way.

-- Many of these ideas are from others Ex’s – thank you.
-They're well used.
+- Many of these ideas are from others Ex’s – thank you, and I will keep passing them on.

 - Any orange cat you see may turn into Picasso at any time, and vice versa.
 You decide which is which.

 1. Acknowledge a craving as soon as you notice it.
 The longer I let one mess around inside my head without giving it a nod, the more powerful it was when I did.

 - Absolutely anything works as a distraction.
 Just distance yourself from the urge.

 - I had big urges, little urges, urges that snuck up on me and ones I could see coming.
 For me, different distractions worked best for different types of urges.

 - Devise an “I never did care about the little things” response and use it for the urges that sneak up on you.